deepakvbansode/deepakvbansode.github.io/content/english/blog/02-why-k8s-need-pod-replica-deployment.md

 }
 ```

-5. Kubelet running on worker-node-1 recieves the event.
-It creates a pod and the container using CRI(Container runtime interface).
+5. Kubelet running on worker-node-1 receives the event.
+It creates a pod and the container using the CRI (Container Runtime Interface).
-6. Kubelet uses CNI plugin to assign the IP address to pod.
+6. Kubelet uses a CNI plugin to assign the IP address to the pod.
-7. Pod is created with container inside it.
+7. The pod is created with the container inside it.

 ```json
 {